vista-/srl-multihoming-lab/README.md

   *                       via 10.0.100.5, eth3, weight 1, 00:00:14
 ```

-We can see the 3-way ECMP working nicely in this output.
+We can see the 3-way ECMP on **client1** working nicely in this output.

 A test scenario can be run by executing the included `option2-traffic.sh` shell script, which starts iPerf traffic from **client2** to **client1**, and displays a traffic monitor on **client1**.